 CONDUIT® enables users to:

-The US Army Aviation Development Directorate – Aeroflightdynamics Directorate, in conjunction with NASA Academic Mission Services, (NAMS) jointly distribute CONDUIT®, a state-of-the-art computational facility for aircraft flight control design and evaluation.
+The U.S. Army Aviation Development Directorate - Ames, in conjunction with USRA NASA Academic Mission Services, (NAMS) jointly distribute CONDUIT®, a state-of-the-art computational facility for aircraft flight control design and evaluation.
 CONDUIT® provides an environment for design integration and data resources.

 The design, integration, and flight test development of flight control systems for modern fixed- and rotary-wing aircraft presents a challenging task that factors significantly in aircraft development.
 Comprehensive specifications and sophisticated time and frequency-domain evaluation techniques are applied to ensure desired performance and handling-qualities of modern aircraft, and to minimize flight test tuning.
 The overlap of flexible airframe modes and high-bandwidth control laws drives the requirement for incorporating increasingly higher-order analytical and identification-derived simulation models, and automated gain selection techniques in the control system design process.